SherlynS/ai-301-capstone-ss/FIR_ISSUE_README.md

 1. There aren't any issues to reproduce, this chore requires for me to implement something new, not to fix any bug therefore the only thing i can prove ist that they don't have any Spanish (es-ES) language support in the @asgardeo/i18n package.

 As i mentioned before there isn't an existing bug/issue that needs to be reproduced this specific task is a feature which needs to be implemented.
 Once i set up my environment i than begin exploring the setup of the files which give different language capabilities.
-This was the specific section i was following since these were the instructions of the maintainer: https://github.com/asgardeo/javascript/blob/main/CONTRIBUTING.md#contributing
+This was the specific section i was following since these were the instructions of the maintainer: https://github.com/asgardeo/javascript/blob/main/CONTRIBUTING.md#contributing (**Student can name specific files/functions involved in the bug**):

 maintainer instructions: https://github.com/asgardeo/javascript/issues/157#issuecomment-4672524578
 The PR contains the only files which i touched in addition to the sample application (which isn't in the PR):